 You can easily collect feedback using survey tools, review platforms, live chat, and social media.
 Every customer touchpoint is a potential source of information you haven’t tapped into.

 4. Make it easy for customers to leave reviews

-You’d be surprised how many customers are willing to leave reviews if the process is a bit easier.
-The good news is that you can simplify review submission using the following effective strategies:
+You’d be surprised how many customers are willing to leave reviews if the process was easier.
+The good news is that you can simplify Google review submission using the following effective strategies:

 Before asking for reviews, create an account yourself and go through all the review steps.
 See how much time it takes to answer questions, how fast the pages load, and if the links work properly.
 Do this every now and then to spot potential issues early on.